Tini4/GeneralKenobi/README.md

 # GeneralKenobi
-Discord bot that welcomes people when joining voice.
+Discord bot that welcomes people when joining a voice channel

 ## Setup
 Create .env file: